-The deadline to file your 2019 taxes is April 15, 2020.
+The deadline to file your 2019 taxes has been extended to July 15, 2020, due to the coronavirus crisis.
 If you think you’ll need more time to get your taxes done, filing a tax extension is a must.
 When you file a tax extension form, the IRS gives you an additional six months to get your return in.
 Here are the most important things you need to know about getting a tax extension.

 Check out our federal income tax calculator.